Qiskit/qiskit/CONTRIBUTING.md

 If you're struggling with code review or a PR on Qiskit, you can ask for help in the `#qiskit-pr-help` channel on [the public Qiskit Slack](https://qisk.it/join-slack).

 Remember that the PR author is a human, not just a username!
-It's ok to ask questions about the code, but don't be mean or rude about it even if you don't like it.
+It's OK to ask questions about the code, but don't be mean or rude about it even if you don't like it.
 It's also fine to provide comments that are just compliments with no suggested changes, if you particularly like something!